iuk7ad/iuk7ad.github.io/README.md

-This content has been moved to cuny.is/iuk7adventures
+This content has been moved to: cuny.is/iuk7adventures